VerdantFox/blog_posts/posts/0015_async_python/async_python.md

         ...
 ```

+I chose the top for this script because I think it's easier to read.

 ### Alternative async/await methods and libraries

-Here are a few alterative ways we could have achieved the same goal with `async`/`await`.
+Here are a few alternative ways we could have achieved the same goal with `async`/`await`.

 #### httpx instead of aiohttp

 [Httpx](https://www.python-httpx.org) is an alternative library to [aiohttp](https://docs.aiohttp.org/en/stable/) for making async web requests.
-It's a popular library, and I like it for a couple reasons.
+It's a popular library, and I like it for a couple of reasons.

-1. It can make either asynchronous or synchronous web requests. `aiohttp` can only make `async` web requests and `requests` can only make synchronous web requests.
+1. It can make either asynchronous or synchronous web requests. `aiohttp` can only make `async` web requests, and `requests` can only make synchronous web requests.
-2. Its methods and syntax are nicer to work with than `aiohttp` in my opinion.
+2. I think its methods and syntax are nicer to work with than `aiohttp`.
 Working with `httpx` feels nearly identical to working with `requests`, which I like.

 However, with testing, I've found that `httpx` requests are significantly slower than `aiohttp`.
-It doesn't matter much for a small number of requests, but I think the difference adds up over many requests.
-With this example code, `aiohttp` averages around 1.6 seconds for 20 requests and `httpx` averages around 2.6 seconds for the same number of requests.
+It doesn't matter much for a small number of requests, but the difference adds up over many requests.
+With this example code, `aiohttp` averages around 1.6 seconds for 20 requests, and `httpx` averages around 2.6 seconds for the same number of requests.

-Here's the different code for using `aiohttp` vs `httpx` and `requests` one after the other:
+Here's the different code for using `aiohttp` vs. `httpx` and `requests` one after the other:

 ```python
 import aiohttp